akrennmair/gockel/README.md

 * http_timeout: default connection timeout for HTTP requests in seconds (default: 60 seconds)
 * default_user: set the user that is selected by default on startup (for multi-account support, see below)
+* ignore_incoming: set the user(s) (space-separated list) for which no data from their timeline shall be fetched.
+This feature was added to configure "write-only" accounts that are not interested in reading the timeline.

 Color Configuration
 -------------------